 Do you know the criteria for Evaluating Web Pages?

 Closed holidays.
-Summer and semester break hours may vary from regular library hours.
+Semester break hours may vary from regular library hours.

 Monday - Friday, 8:00 am - 5:00 pm